yusufjon-akhmedov/Expense-Tracker/README.md

 - Optional daily expense reminder powered by WorkManager and notification permission handling on newer Android versions

 ## Screenshots
 No product screenshots are committed in the repository yet.
-Add real device captures here before publishing the portfolio repo.

 | Screen | Status |
 | --- | --- |